 Albert King was promoted as being the half-brother of B.B.
 King and as being born in Indianola, Iowa.
 However, both of these claims have come under doubt as the singer’s records seem to indicate he was born in Aberdeen, Mississippi, as Albert Nelson.

 Although King did not reach the same level of fame as other artists, he was known as the King of the Blues Guitar and performed with the band In the Groove Boys.

 King also worked several odd jobs to support himself until his earnings from music became enough to live on.
 In 1983, he was elected to the Blues Hall of Fame.

 9. Muddy Waters

 McKinley Morganfield began playing the guitar and harmonica at the age of 17.
-His stage name partially came from the nickname of “Muddy” his grandmother gave him as he liked to play in the mud and water.
+His stage name, Muddy Waters, partially came from the nickname Muddy his grandmother gave him because he liked to play in the mud and water.